- Valley View CUSD 365U

 Daily Symptom Monitoring, Reporting, & COVID Protocols

-In an effort to ensure the health and safety of our school community, Valley View Community Unit School District 365U continues to require the support of all of its community members, especially when it comes to symptom screening and remaining home when demonstrating COVID-like symptoms.
-Individuals demonstrating any COVID-like symptoms may not enter any school facilities or transportation vehicles.
+In an effort to ensure the health and safety of our school community, Valley View Community Unit School District 365U continues to seek the support of all of its community members, especially when it comes to symptom screening and remaining home when demonstrating COVID-like symptoms.
+Individuals demonstrating any COVID-like symptoms should refrain from entering any school facilities or transportation vehicles.

 What is Symptom Monitoring?

-Symptom Monitoring requires all parents/guardians to monitor their students for symptoms and to keep them home if they:
+Symptom Monitoring requires all parents/guardians to monitor their students for symptoms and to keep students home if they:

-- Have received a confirmed diagnosis for coronavirus (COVID-19) by a coronavirus (COVID-19) test or from a diagnosis by a healthcare professional in the past 5 days, nor are awaiting test results.
+- Have received a confirmed diagnosis for coronavirus (COVID-19) by a coronavirus (COVID-19) test or from a diagnosis by a healthcare professional in the past 5 days, or are awaiting test results.

 - Have had close contact with or cared for someone diagnosed with COVID-19 within the last 5 days.